kasemir/EPICSV4Sandbox/README.md

 Run with '-h' to see command-line arguments for delay between updates and number of events within each update.

+The neutrons demo server can be compiled against the older pvDatabaseCPP library or the newer PVXS library.
+Check the Makefile 'PVXS' and add/remove comments as necessary.
+Note that when using PVXS, you may have to compile everything, and that includes EPICS base, with `USR_CXXFLAGS = -std=c++11`.
+There are several ways to accompish that, one is setting it in `base/configure/CONFIG_COMMON`.

-Can also run as an IOC:
+If you're NOT using PVXS but configure/CONFIG_COMMON, the code can also run as an IOC:

     iocBoot/neutrons/st.cmd

-Can be monitored via
+Either way it be monitored via

     pvget -m -r "field()" neutrons